 Like mutual funds, commingled funds can be managed by a single manager or a team.
 The management decides which securities to buy for the portfolio and develops the strategies for growth.

-While there are many similarities, there are major differences, as well.
-A major difference is that mutual funds are generally easy for any individual investor to buy into.
-You don't need to have a personal connection to those involved, you can simply find a broker that sells the mutual fund and place an order.
+There are major ways the funds differ, as well.
+A major difference is that mutual funds tend to be easy for any single investor to buy into.
+You don't need to have a personal connection to those involved.
+Just find a broker that sells the mutual fund and place an order.
 Commingled funds, on the other hand, aren't as easy to trade in or out of.
-You usually have to have a personal connection to the entity controlling the funds (like working for an employer that offers a commingled funds retirement plan).
+You usually must have a personal connection to the party that controls the funds.
+That could be working for an employer that offers a retirement plan of commingled funds.

-They're also regulated by different agencies.
-Mutual funds must register with the Securities and Exchange Commission (SEC), whereas commingled funds are not registered securities.
-Instead, the Office of the Comptroller of the Currency and state regulators have oversight of commingled funds.
+The two types of funds are also governed by different agencies.
+Mutual funds must register with the Securities and Exchange Commission (SEC).
+Commingled funds do not.
+The Office of the Comptroller of the Currency and state regulators oversee commingled funds.

-Commingled funds may offer their investors and prospective investors a summary plan description (SPD), whereas mutual funds are required to provide a prospectus.
+Commingled funds may offer their investors and prospective investors a summary plan description (SPD).
+Mutual funds must provide a prospectus.

-Since commingled funds aren't overseen by the SEC, they require less legal structure and oversight, so expenses tend to be lower, especially when compared to actively-managed mutual funds.
+Since commingled funds aren't overseen by the SEC, they require less legal structure.
+That tends to keep costs lower, especially when compared to actively-managed mutual funds.

 Pros and Cons of Commingled Funds